Buka-Xing/DeepWSD/README.md

 ------------------------------

 ## Acknowledgement:
 We thanks a lot for work of 'dingkeyan93' and work of DISTS.
-DeepWSD is inspired by the insightful idea and elegant code from Ding.
+DeepWSD is inspired by the insightful idea and elegant code from him.

 ------------------------------